Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ```jsx
 ACPCore.setAdvertisingIdentifier("adID");
 ```
-o *adID* is a string that provides developers with a simple, standard system to continue to track the Ads through their apps
+* *adID* is a string that provides developers with a simple, standard system to continue to track the Ads through their apps

 {% endtab %}
 {% endtabs %}